Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-Remark that only the essential properties of $W$ are used in the above argument and that it is not necessary to have a left regular representation, associated to a left Haar weight.
-Only the conditions i) and iii) of Proposition 1.11 are needed. \snl Compare this lemma with Proposition 5.6 in [V-VD] where a similar argument is found.
-Observe again that one of the differences between this approach to the antipode and the one in [V-VD] lies in the fact that we avoid the use of operator space techniques here. \snl Later, we will combine this result with the property proven in Proposition 1.10 (cf.\ Proposition 1.16). \nl In a similar way, elements in the domain of $K$ are constructed, but here, we have to be a bit more careful.
-First, we have the following lemma.
+Remark that only the essential properties of~$W$ are used in the above argument and that it is not necessary to have a~left regular representation, associated to a~left Haar weight.
+Only the conditions i) and iii) of Proposition~\ref{1.11} are needed.

+Compare this lemma with Proposition~5.6 in~\cite{V-VD} where a~similar argument is found.
+Observe again that one of the dif\/ferences between this approach to the antipode and the one in~\cite{V-VD} lies in the fact that we avoid the use of operator space techniques here.